BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 building and construction related expert designations, the Leander, Texas Construction Expert Directory delivers a wide range of trial support and consulting services to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides construction claims evaluation, testimony, and support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house assets which include construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings national experience and local capabilities to Leander and the surrounding areas.
+Drawing from more than four thousand engineering, construction, and builders standard of care related expert designations, the Leander, Texas Construction Expert Directory delivers a wide range of trial support and consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides building related trial support and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which include credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings regional experience and local capabilities to Leander and the surrounding areas.

 Construction Expert Witness News & Info